 Rape victims often suffer more severe injuries than victims of other criminal activities.
 Often these are hidden psychological injuries rather than physical scars.

-Unfortunately unwanted pregnancies may occur after a rape which means that a mother is left to care for a baby that she did not plan for.
+Unfortunately, unwanted pregnancies may occur after a rape which means that a mother is left to care for a baby that she did not plan for.
 Sexually transmitted diseases can be contracted and uterine fibroids may be diagnosed at a later date.
-In some cases physical injuries will be severe enough that the victim may become dependent on other people for their care.
+In some cases, physical injuries will be severe enough that the victim may become dependent on other people for their care.

-Long term psychological conditions can include personality disorders which would impact on your ability to do your job or to get a new job, form meaningful relationships and may lead to low self-esteem.
+Long term psychological conditions can include personality disorders that would impact on your ability to do your job or to get a new job, form meaningful relationships and may lead to low self-esteem.
 You may develop depression and distrust as a result of your injuries.

 The psychological and physical impacts can mean that you struggle to lead a normal and fulfilling life.
 You may need to spend a lot of money on therapy and rehabilitation as well as losing out on opportunities in life.

 Although you may be experiencing both mental and physical distress following an attack it is important that you handle the situation in a way that will enable you to make a claim from the CICA in the future.
 Ensure that you inform the police and see a doctor to enable them to give you a medical examination as soon as possible.
+All of this will determine how much compensation for rape victims is claimable.

 - Keep as much evidence as possible.
 Avoid showering or removing your clothes after the attack.
 This may destroy forensic evidence.
 Only do so after you have reported the incident and been told by the police that it is safe to wash.
 Write down everything you can remember about the attack and your attacker whilst it is fresh in your mind.